gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 Name|Description
 ----|-----------
 `APP_NAME`|Application name, can be your company or team name.
 `RUN_USER`|The name of the system user that runs Gogs.
-The best practice is to user `git`; however, change this to whatever your username is if you run Gogs on your personal computer.
+The best practice is to use `git`; however, change this to whatever your username is if you run Gogs on your personal computer.
 Gogs may crash if this value is not set properly.
 `RUN_MODE`|For performance and other purposes, change this to `prod` when deployed to a production environment.
 The installation process will set this to `prod` automatically.

 ### Server (`server`)